-- Fellows are required to participate in an in-person, bi-weekly work group convened by the Institute for Advanced Study (IAS), Digital Arts, Sciences, & Humanities (DASH), Research Computing, and related faculty members.
+- Fellows are required to participate in a virtual, bi-weekly work group convened by the Institute for Advanced Study (IAS), Digital Arts, Sciences, & Humanities (DASH), Research Computing, Liberal Arts Technologies and Innovation Services (LATIS), and related faculty members.

-- Fellows will be given office space at the IAS for the summer 2020 and given access to the computational resources of Research Computing including consultations with staff from the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.
+- Fellows will be given office space at the IAS for summer 2023.
+They will have access to the computational resources of Research Computing including consultations with staff from the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.

-- Name of applicant and title of project.
+- Name of applicant, email, and home department

 - Description of the proposed research and how it engages with the intersection of data and humanistic questions.
 (500 words max)

 - Discuss how the research will engage the aforementioned MnDRIVE thematic area(s).
 Please be specific.
 (200 words max)

 - What the proposed research will produce.
 Discuss how that product relates to or stands apart from your graduate research.
 What resources (e.g., support staff, training, or technology) will you require to complete that product in the course of the summer?
 (300 words max)

 - If your project includes visual media or images, you may upload up to three images where indicated.

 Questions?
 Email [email protected].